|Early Spring Date:||April 25|

 Spring: Yellow-billed Cuckoos breed in the Washington metro area.
-They are not known to breed at Monticello Park, but they might breed in the surrounding neighborhood.
+They might breed either at Monticello Park or in the surrounding neighborhood.
 Black-billed Cuckoos are uncommon migrants.
-On average, they are encountered at Monticello roughly once every two years.
+In recent years, more of them have been seen at Monticello.
 They breed in the northern United States and the Appalachian Mountains.

 Where to See Them in the Park